 Instructors: Austin Bingham, Robert Smallshire, Terry Toy, Bo Milanovich, Emily Bache, Reindert-Jan Ekker

-Commitment: 7 courses, 28 hours totally
+Commitment: 3 sessions, 28 hours totally

 This path will take you from the basics of the Python language all the way up to working with web frameworks and programming.